Rim-777/sequra-test/README.md

 ### Explanation of the approach:
 Service Oriented Architecture (SOA) modular design with step-based operations.
-For Rails application I follow the idea that models inherit ActiveRecord, which means they have to conform ORM pattern only and should not contain any other business logic aside from Object Oriented Mapping(recording).
+For Rails applications I follow the idea that models inherit ActiveRecord, which means they have to conform ORM pattern only and should not contain any other business logic aside from Object Oriented Mapping(recording).
 That's why models contain only associations and record validations.
 With that I prefer to keep models as stupid as possible, which means: no callbacks in models.